Alexandria: Excavation

 Persistent efforts have been made to explore the antiquities of Alexandria.
-Encouragement and help have been given by the local Archaeological Society, and by many individuals.
+Encouragement and help have been given by the local Archaeological Society and by many individuals.
 Excavations were performed in the city by Greeks seeking the tomb of Alexander the Great without success.

 The past and present directors of the museum have been enabled from time to time to carry out systematic excavations whenever opportunity is offered; D. G. Hogarth made tentative researches on behalf of the Egypt Exploration Fund and the Society for the Promotion of Hellenic Studies in 1895; and a German expedition worked for two years (1898–1899).
 But two difficulties face the would-be excavator in Alexandria: lack of space for excavation and the underwater location of some areas of interest.

 Since the great and growing modern city stands immediately over the ancient one, it is almost impossible to find any considerable space in which to dig, except at enormous cost.
 Cleopatra VII's royal quarters were inundated by earthquakes and tsunami, leading to gradual subsidence in the 4th century AD.
 This underwater section, containing many of the most interesting sections of the Hellenistic city, including the palace quarter, was explored in 1992 and is still being extensively investigated by the French underwater archaeologist Franck Goddio and his team.
 It raised a noted head of Caesarion.
 These are being opened up to tourists, to some controversy.
 The spaces that are most open are the low grounds to northeast and southwest, where it is practically impossible to get below the Roman strata.

-The most important results were those achieved by Dr. G. Botti, late director of the museum, in the neighborhood of "Pompey's Pillar", where there is a good deal of open ground.
+The most important results were those achieved by Dr. G. Botti, late director of the museum, in the neighbourhood of "Pompey's Pillar", where there is a good deal of open ground.
 Here, substructures of a large building or group of buildings have been exposed, which are perhaps part of the Serapeum.
 Nearby, immense catacombs and columbaria have been opened which may have been appendages of the temple.
 These contain one very remarkable vault with curious painted reliefs, now artificially lit and open to visitors.

 The objects found in these researches are in the museum, the most notable being a great basalt bull, probably once an object of cult in the Serapeum.
 Other catacombs and tombs have been opened in Kom El Shoqafa (Roman) and Ras El Tin (painted).

 The German excavation team found remains of a Ptolemaic colonnade and streets in the north-east of the city, but little else.
 Hogarth explored part of an immense brick structure under the mound of Kom El Deka, which may have been part of the Paneum, the Mausolea, or a Roman fortress.

 The making of the new foreshore led to the dredging up of remains of the Patriarchal Church; and the foundations of modern buildings are seldom laid without some objects of antiquity being discovered.